turingschool/backend-curriculum-site/module2/projects/relational_rails.md

 When I click on the link
 I'm taken back to the Parent's children Index Page where I see all of the parents in alphabetical order
 ```

-**ActiveRecord functionality will be reviewed at your first and second check-in**

 ---